 An adult ticket holder can be accompanied by up to 4 child pass users.

 Or if you don't opt to for this pass, children aged 6-15 and travelling with a person aged 16 and over, pay 50% of the adult rate per journey.

-Oi if you have purchased tickets by using a Half-Card for visitors, you can take a child aged 6-16 for free.
+Or if you have purchased tickets by using a Half-Card for visitors, you can take up to four children aged 6-16 for free.